andrejewski/cla/README.md

 - Modular [sub]command definitions
 - Flag group expansions `-abc => -a -b -c`
 - Double dash `--` ends parsing (by default)
-- Type coersion and type system for option arguments
+- Type coersion and extensible type system for option arguments
 - Optional Express-style `Runner` for command paths
-- Optional automatic `help` command
+- Optional automatic `help` output generator
 - Strict parsing: unknown options are not parsed
 - Does not modify `process.argv`
 - 3x shorter to type than `commander`